Battle of Batina: German forces

 In early November 1944, the right bank of the Danube river was defended by a number of German strongholds, stretching between the villages of Duboševica and Čarne.
 They were managed by forces of the 68th Army Corps (General of Aviation Hellmuth Felmy) from Army Group F, under the command of Marshal Maximilian von Weichs.

-It was composed of parts of the German 31st SS and Brandenburg divisions, four Hungarian and three battalions, one Ustaše and Home Guard regiment, several police battalions, 25 artillery batteries and 30 tanks.
+It was composed of parts of the German 31st SS and Brandenburg divisions, four Hungarian and three battalions, several police battalions, 25 artillery batteries and 30 tanks.

 Stronger reserves were located south of Osijek and at Pécs.
 In anticipation of new attacks, the German command was constantly bringing new units into the area.
 At the beginning of the Battle of Batina, German forces had about 30,000 troops, a number which increased to more than 60,000 at the end of the battle.